webrecorder/browsertrix/docs/user-guide/workflow-setup.md

 ### Include Any Linked Page ("one hop out")

-If checked, the crawler will visit all the links it finds within each page, regardless of the _Start URL Scope_ setting.
+When Enabled, the crawler will visit all the links it finds within each page, regardless of the _Start URL Scope_ setting.

 This can be useful for capturing links on a page that lead outside the website that is being crawled but should still be included in the archive for context.